Konda (film): Plot

-Konda Murali (Trigun) is a student at Lal Bahadur College, Warangal, Telangana.
-Murali is fascinated by the RK alias Ramakrishna, who is already playing an influential role in the Naxalite movement.
-Murali falls in love with Surekha (Irra Mor) who is studying in the same college at first sight.
-In the meantime, Konda Murali confronts Nalla Sudhakar (Prudhvi), a politician who is conspiring against him politically, and assassinate him.
+Konda Murali is a student at Lal Bahadur College, Warangal, Telangana.
+Murali is fascinated by RK alias Ramakrishna, who is already playing an influential role in the Naxalite movement.
+Murali falls in love with Surekha who studies in the same college at first sight.
+In the meantime, Konda Murali confronts Nalla Sudhakar, a politician who is conspiring against him politically, and assassinate him.